 2) Using a ladle, pour a thin layer of the egg mixture into the pan.

 3) When the egg is about half cooked, roll it towards you, using a spatula or chopsticks, and add another thin layer of the egg mixture.

 4) Continue this process until you run out of the egg mixture.
 Cut into bite size pieces and enjoy!

 4. Your bio.
 Finally, please send along a bio of 100-200 words, including where others can find you on social media.

-Although The Polyglot can not (yet) provide honorariums to poets/artists, we will reciprocate by providing our contributors with a digital and hard copy of the magazine .
+Please note: The Polyglot can not currently provide honorariums to poets/artists, but we will provide our contributors with a gorgeous digital copy of the magazine .
 Some hard copies will be on sale at our events.